OpenSourceFellows/amplify/.github/CONTRIBUTING.md

 #### Using GitHub Codespaces

-[GitHub Codespaces](https://github.com/features/codespaces) is not enabled for this repository yet.
-When it is, you can learn more about using it from the [official GitHub documentation](https://docs.github.com/codespaces).
+[GitHub Codespaces](https://github.com/features/codespaces) is enabled for this repository for everyone who is a member of the organization _or_ acknowledged as an invited "Outside Collaborator".

+You can learn more about using Codespaces from the [official GitHub documentation](https://docs.github.com/codespaces).

+:information_source: When using the Codespaces environment, you should be provided all of the environment variables necessary to get up and running.
+However, if you find that any of them are not working as expected (please let us know!), you may need to manually update some of them via directions in the [Configuration](#configuration) section below.

 #### Using a Docker environment